 A year-round core Leadership Team of five provides support between camp programs to all youth and their foster or adoptive families.
-A camp program staff of fifteen professionals from the community make a long-term commitment to delivering our programs throughout the year.
+A camp program staff of compassionate professionals from the community make a long-term commitment to delivering our programs throughout the year.

 This commitment helps to build a supportive mentoring community and meaningful relationships with youth.
 Some staff have themselves been in foster care and were former campers in our program.
 All staff has been trained in trauma-focused practices, which utilize strategies and training from the National Child Traumatic Stress Network.

 Bess Newton Executive Director After graduating from UNC-Asheville with a degree in psychology, I knew that I wanted to work for an organization that made a positive impact in the world.
 For almost fifteen years, I found that in the Girl Scout organization.
 Gaining experience in membership, marketing, and fund development, I was then fortunate enough to take those skills to Pisgah Legal Services.
 During those years of non-profit experience, I was also in the process of becoming a foster parent and adopting three wonderful children.
 This journey took me to a place of wanting to do more for youth in the foster care system.
 Then, the opportunity to work with Under One Sky Village Foundation became a reality, and I truly believe that this is how we, "the village," can be a part of the lives of these young, resilient and brave individuals.
 Join me in being a part of the Under One Sky Village Foundation!
 It is my belief that once a child enters the foster care system, the community as a whole should support and encourage them.
 We have that opportunity with Under One Sky.

-Karen Noel, MSW Youth Services Director After 12 years of owning my own market research business, she realized that helping corporations put their products in a good light was not what I came here to do.
-In 2003, I went back to school to get my Masters in social work.
-Following my graduation in 2006, I have worked with many different populations but mostly with young adults, teens, and children needing support to live a prosperous and fulfilling life.
-At the beginning of the year I decided that I wanted a social work job that was fun and made a powerful and heartfelt difference, she met the staff at Under One Sky and knew this was the kind of wholehearted and caring non-profit she wanted to work for.
-Working for the under one sky village foundation is exactly what I asked for!
-The joy and growth I have seen as a result of attending the Under One Sky programs has reinforced her beliefs that teaching skills, and completely accepting, truly understanding and caring for young people makes a huge difference!
-I am so grateful and thankful for this incredible opportunity to help others alongside a staff that she trusts, admires and appreciates.
+Karen Noel, MSW Youth Services Director After 12 years of owning her own market research business, she realized that helping corporations put their products in a good light was not what she wanted her life to be about.
+In 2003, she went back to school to get her Masters in Social Work.
+Following her graduation in 2006, she has worked with many different populations but mostly with young adults, teens, and children needing support to live a prosperous and fulfilling life.
+Deciding that she wanted a social work job that was fun and made a powerful and heartfelt difference, she met the staff at Under One Sky and knew this was the kind of wholehearted and caring non-profit she wanted to work for.
+Working for the Under One Sky Village Foundation is exactly what she asked for and more!
+The joy and growth she has seen as a result of attending the Under One Sky programs has reinforced her beliefs that teaching skills, and completely accepting, truly understanding and caring for young people always makes a big difference!
+She is so grateful and thankful for this incredible opportunity to help others alongside a staff that she trusts, admires and appreciates.